Align Your Dresses With Your Personality

 Together with my colleague, Shawn Wong, who has experience making customised dresses for ladies, we will be imparting some great tips on how to pick your dresses according to your personality, and make things simple for you.

 When assessing your dress preferences, you will likely find yourself between at least two dressing styles – a dominant style and a secondary style.
+For example, your dominant style might be to wear a double breasted suit for business and a leather jacket for casual attire.
 It is the blending of our personality traits that makes us so unique.

 There are seven recognisable categories: classic, feminine, dramatic, elegant, natural, creative and sensual.
 For the purpose on how to pick your dresses, we will focus on the first four styles.